BPHC’s Innovation Fund initiative is helping to expand a program to create healthier housing for Bronx community members living with asthma.

-BPHC began an Innovation Fund initiative with NWBCCC last October to bring the Healthy Buildings program to additional multi-family buildings in the northwest and central Bronx.
+BPHC began an Innovation Fund initiative with NWBCCC in October 2017 to bring the Healthy Buildings program to additional multi-family buildings in the northwest and central Bronx.
 Through housing and hospital admissions data, the program identifies buildings referred to as asthma “hot spots” — areas with high rates of asthma and asthma-related ED and hospital admissions.

 “Our Healthy Buildings Teams work with landlords and building management to identify and reduce asthma triggers present in buildings and engage tenants to advocate and take control of their health,” says Sandra Lobo, NWBCCC Executive Director.
 “It’s a multi-pronged approach that addresses the disproportionate rate of asthma in our borough and fosters community empowerment.”

 Team members, comprised of community health workers and community organizers, conduct a building assessment looking at general structural needs, energy usage and efficiency, presence of pests and mold, overall air quality, and tenant-identified improvements.
 Recommendations on the scope of work can include structural repairs, energy efficient upgrades, integrated pest management (IPM), and “green” cleaning training for building staff.
 The Team can connect owners with local, certified contractors and provide support with acquiring financing needed for major improvements.

 Focus is also given to the economic benefits of the program including energy savings, financing options for making improvements, and reduced tenant turnover.

 The Healthy Buildings Team also meets with tenants to assess their apartments and make referrals for in-home asthma visits if needed.